munificent/craftinginterpreters/book/optimization.md

 understand a program's performance just by thinking real hard.
 Those days are long gone, separated from the present by microcode, cache lines, branch prediction, deep compiler pipelines, and mammoth instruction sets.
-We like to pretend C is a "low level" language, but the stack of technology between `printf("Hello, world!");` and a greeting appearing on screen is now miles tall.
+We like to pretend C is a "low-level" language, but the stack of technology between `printf("Hello, world!");` and a greeting appearing on screen is now miles tall.

 Optimization today is an empirical science.
 Our program is a border collie